ents-analytics/es-music-language-ml/README.md

 ## Overview

+The project aims to answer: Can a machine learning model predict whether a track is Spanish-language based on its metadata and audio features?
+The methodology above is designed to test this hypothesis rigorously while aligning with business needs in music streaming and marketing.

 This project contains Python code for exploring, modeling, and evaluating machine learning approaches to solve [brief problem description — e.g. "customer churn prediction", "language trend forecasting", etc.].

 It includes: